kcho/ENIGMA_CHR_DTI/troubleshooting.md

 4. (Without going into the docker), browse through the subject directories under `/PATH/TO/YOUR/DATA/derivatives/web_summary` and take a look at the `pdf` files created for each subject.
 Take a look at the figures included in the `pdf` file and see if you can detect anything wrong with the data.

-Once you've identified the subject with issue, please provide the correct dicom files to its correponding directory under `/PATH/TO/YOUR/DATA/sourcedata` and rerun the [ENIGMA-CHR container](https://github.com/kcho/ENIGMA_CHR_DTI#running-the-enigma-chr-dti-pipeline)
+Once you identify subjects with issues, please provide the correct dicom files or remove non-DWI dicoms from their correponding directory under `sourcedata/{SUBJECT}`, then rerun the [ENIGMA-CHR container](https://github.com/kcho/ENIGMA_CHR_DTI#running-the-enigma-chr-dti-pipeline).

 ## Resource error in the TBSS step